 Barber-Nichols' Supercritical Hydrogen Circulator for the Oak Ridge National Laboratory's Spallation Neutron Source

-BNI designed and manufactured a supercritical hydrogen circulator for the Oak Ridge National Laboratory’s (ORNL) Spallation Neutron Source (SNS).
+BN designed and manufactured a supercritical hydrogen circulator for the Oak Ridge National Laboratory’s (ORNL) Spallation Neutron Source (SNS).
 The SNS produces high-intensity neutron beams that are used to investigate how materials are assembled at the subatomic level.
 The SNS utilizes a hydrogen loop system to cool the neutrons; it begins operation at room temperature and then cools down to 17 K (-429 °F).
-A Variable Frequency Drive was used because the circulator's speed adjusts inversely proportional to the fluid density.
-It begins operation at 60,000 rpm and gradually slows down to 15,000 rpm when the SNS reaches its operating temperature.
-Because high reliability and a long life were paramount on ORNL's list of requirements, Barber-Nichols used friction-free magnetic bearings for this project.
+A Variable Frequency Drive was used to adjust speed to meet the required performance range.

 Barber-Nichols' Nitrogen Gas Circulator in Space Simulation Chamber